pauleveritt/pauleveritt.github.io/src/articles/pylyglot/index.rst

 technologies.
 But modern frontend web development might seem alien and un-Pythonic.

-This series of articles is aimed at you.
+If so, this series of articles is aimed at you.
 These frontend ideas are important, but you need a Python guide through the thicket.
 You also need a tool that can support your Python *and* frontend development.
 PyCharm, with the foundation it shares with WebStorm, is uniquely suited for this.